xyproto/algernon/README.md

 // Remove a key in a map.
 Takes a JSON path, returns true on success. jfile:delkey(string) -> bool

-// Convert a Lua table with strings or ints to JSON.
+// Convert a Lua table, where keys are strings and values are strings or numbers, to JSON.
 // Takes an optional number of spaces to indent the JSON data. toJSON(table[, number]) -> string
 ~~~

-* `ToJSON` was renamed to `toJSON`, but `ToJSON` is kept as a valid alias, for backward compatibility.

 Lua functions for plugins